Get the effective group id of the current process

 Int_Type getsid ([Int_Type pid])

-The getsid function returns the session id of the current process.
-If the optional integer pid argument is given, then the function returns the session id of the specified process id.
+the function returns the session id of the specified process id.

 Get the user-id of the current process